 Place the disassembled parts of the barbecue in the tub with the cleaning solutions.
 Allow it to soak for about 30 minutes.
 After this time, take the pieces out and spray the simple green diluted cleaning solution on each one.
-Use a scrub brush or steel wool pad to scrub the rust areas off the pieces.
+Use a scrub or wire brush or steel wool pad to scrub the rust areas off the pieces.

-The Last Resort for Rust Removal
+Option Three: The Last Resort for Rust Removal

 How to Keep Your BBQ Grill Grates Rust Free